aiparragirre/wROC/README.md

 - To put publicly available the R package `wROC`.
 This package allows to estimate the ROC curve and AUC of logistic regression models fitted to complex survey data.
 In addition, with this package, we can also obtain optimal cut-off points for individual classification considering sampling weights with complex survey data.
 - The simulation study (code and results) of the paper entitled "Estimation of the ROC curve and the area under it with complex survey data" (Iparragirre A., Barrio I., Arostegui I.) can also be found.

-**UPDATE of the package coming soon:** Optimism Correction of the AUC with Complex Survey Data (https://link.springer.com/chapter/10.1007/978-3-031-65723-8_7). *Expecting: September 2024.*
+** The package has now been UPDATED ** to enable the optimism correction of the AUC with Complex Survey Data by means of replicate weights (see the related contribution on: https://link.springer.com/chapter/10.1007/978-3-031-65723-8_7).

 ## R package